Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ```

 ### Catalog

 The catalog includes information related to an event or trigger or a series of events.
 We suggest storing the catalog information in a QuakeML like format adapted to &mu;seismic data (see QuakeML documentation [documentation](https://quake.ethz.ch/quakeml)).
+The suggested changes affect:

+- The coor

 The QuakeML format was designed to store seismic data at a regional and global scale.
 Consequently, the QuakeML format has adopted a spherical coordinate system storing the location information in latitude and longitude.

 Using Latitude and Longitude to describe the mining related events is possible but not convenient.
 It would require precisely knowing the series of transformations required to convert the position expressed in the local coordinate system into longitude and latitude.
 We suggest, overriding the Latitude and Longitude information and use x, y and z instead.
-The use of x, y and z notation instead of the right handed (easting, northing and elevation) or (northing, easting, down) tripplets is to provide flexibility notation and ensure consistency between the mine
+The use of x, y and z notation instead of the right handed (easting, northing and elevation) or (northing, easting, down) tripplets is to provide flexibility notation and ensure consistency between the mine and the seismic system coordinate system.